phi-max/skel2graph3d-matlab/readme.txt

 where "skel" is the input 3D binary image, and "THR" is a threshold for the minimum length of branches, to filter out skeletonization artifacts.

-A is the adjacency matrix, and node/link are the structures describing node and link properties.
+A is the adjacency matrix with the length of the links as matrix entries, and node/link are the structures describing node and link properties.

 A node has the following properties:

 - idx             List of voxel indices of this node
 - links           List of links connected to this node
 - conn            List of destinations of links of this node
 - comX,comY,comZ  Center of mass of all voxels of this node
 - ep              1 if node is endpoint (degree 1), 0 otherwise

 A link has the following properties: